underworld-community/zhang-large-scale-folds-in-ice-sheets/README.md

 Model 14: pre-existed folds (300 m), flat bedrock surface, anisotropy

 Model 15: pre-existed folds (300 m), flat bedrock surface, isotropy

+Note in the scripts that the z-axis is the horizontal inflow direction, the x-axis is the horizontal outflow direction, and the y-axis is the vertical direction.